Rhode Island upsets VCU 75-70 in A-10 quarterfinals

 Rhode Island has eliminated VCU from the A-10 Tournament three years in a row.

-The Rams meet the winner of fifth-seed George Mason and fourth-seed St. Bonaventure in the semifinals on Saturday.
+The Rams, riding a six-game winning streak, meet fourth-seed St. Bonaventure in the semifinals on Saturday at Barclays Center.

+After the game, Dowtin shouted at VCU fans and seemed to be getting into with VCU coaches as the teams shook hands.
+He was led away by teammates and Rhode Island staffers without things escalating.
+Dowtin said he responded emotionally after the game because he felt Rhode Island has been doubted all season.
+He said VCU has great fans, but they were on him and his teammates throughout the game.

+“They were heckling us a lot to get us out of our game,” Dowtin said.

 Despite a 26-point, 22-rebound performance from Marcus Santos-Silva, VCU (25-7) became the second-straight regular-season champion to lose in the tournament.
-Last year, Davidson topped top-seeded Rhode Island, which helped the A-10 to get two teams in the NCAA Tournament, which is likely to happen this year.
+Last year, top-seeded Rhode Island lost in the championship game to Davidson.
+That helped the A-10 to get an extra team in the NCAA Tournament.
+That’s likely to be the case again, with VCU seemingly a good bet for an at-large bid.

-After the game VCU coach Mike Rhodes said Evans suffered a bone bruise and added, “They told me his knee is stable.”
+VCU coach Mike Rhodes said Evans suffered a bone bruise and added, “They told me his knee is stable.”
+Evans will be evaluated when VCU returns home to Richmond, Virginia, leaving his postseason status uncertain.

+Against Rhode Island, VCU missed key opportunities for easy points late in the game, turning the ball over on a pair of two-on-one breaks and missing the front of a one-and-one at the free-throw line.

+“Our leader goes down and we didn’t sulk,” Rhodes said.
+“We just didn’t make enough plays down the stretch.”

-The third matchup of the season between the programs was taut, as the largest lead either team had was eight points.
+The third matchup of the season between the programs — they split the first two — was taut, as the largest lead either team had was eight points.

 Down 73-70 in the final seconds, VCU had a chance to tie the game but Mike’L Simms missed a contested right side 3.
 On the ensuing possession, Thompson was fouled on the inbound and made both free throws.